 - NATO BI contributes to NATO’s security as well as its efforts to project stability in the Euro-Atlantic area and beyond.
-It provides Allies and partner countries with diagnostic tools and tailored support to strengthen good governance principles and practices, and reduce the risk of corruption in the defence and related security sector.
+It provides diagnostic tools and tailored support to strengthen good governance principles and practices, and reduce the risk of corruption in the defence and related security sector.

 More background information

 The NATO BI Policy reaffirms NATO’s role as a unique community of nations sharing common values, committed to the principles of individual liberty, democracy, human rights and the rule of law.
 The shared lessons learned from the 70 years of the Alliance recognise that corruption and poor governance complicate every security challenge confronting the Alliance and undermining peace, security, prosperity and operational effectiveness.
 The BI Policy endorsed at by the Heads of State and Government at the Warsaw Summit reaffirms Allies’ conviction that transparent and accountable defence institutions under democratic control are fundamental to stability in the Euro-Atlantic area and essential for international security cooperation.
 BI is an integral part of NATO’s work and is being mainstreamed in NATO’s activities being taken forward by the NATO International Staff, International Military Staff, Military Commands and Agencies.

 The BI Action Plan sets the course for a strategic approach to BI and good governance in the defence and related security sector, and identifies concrete steps to make BI applicable across NATO’s political and military lines of activity.
 The plan aims at developing effective, transparent and accountable defence institutions which are responsive to unpredictable security challenges.

 On request, BI provides tailored support to nations.
 This practical support is integrated in, and aligned with national processes, as well as NATO partnership mechanisms, including each partner’s individual programme of cooperation with NATO.